Thorneside

 An assessment of population growth drivers in Thorneside reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Thorneside's population was around 4,034 as of August 2025.
-This figure represents an increase of 157 people since the 2021 Census, which reported a population of 3,877.
-The change is inferred from the estimated resident population of 4,028 in June 2024 and seven additional validated new addresses since the Census date.
-This results in a population density ratio of 1,510 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Over the past decade, Thorneside has shown resilient growth patterns with a compound annual growth rate of 0.5%, outperforming its SA3 area.
-Natural growth contributed approximately 52.7% of overall population gains during recent periods.
+Thorneside's population is approximately 4,030 as of November 2025.
+This represents an increase of 153 people, a rise of 3.9% since the 2021 Census which recorded a population of 3,877.
+The growth is inferred from ABS estimates of 4,028 in June 2024 and five additional validated addresses since the Census date.
+This results in a population density of 1,509 persons per square kilometer, higher than the national average assessed by AreaSearch.
+Over the past decade, Thorneside has shown steady growth with an annual compound growth rate of 0.5%, outperforming its SA3 area.
+Natural growth contributed approximately 52.7% to overall population gains recently.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024, based on 2022 data.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023, based on 2021 data, are used.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023, based on 2022 data, for each age cohort.
-Future population trends suggest lower quartile growth of statistical areas across the nation, with Thorneside expected to expand by 89 persons to 2041, reflecting a total increase of 2.1% over the 17-year period based on the latest population numbers.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, based on 2022 data.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023, using 2021 data, are adopted.
+Note that these state projections lack age category splits; thus, proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied where utilized.
+Future population trends suggest lower quartile growth nationally, with Thorneside projected to expand by 89 persons to 2041, reflecting a total increase of 2.2% over the 17-year period.

 Frequently Asked Questions - Population